Has traditional therapy and medication not worked.

 This life-saving separation of a whole self into a DID system appears to be a mirror of the human brain and how it functions.
 Think about this … even though the brain is one organ, the brain operation as a whole is done via functional compartments.
 The brain governs the functions of both the body and the mind through different centers.
-Development of DID is an innate defense mechanism to protect the whole by forming many different compartments of parts or alters with each one functioning differently......
+Development of DID is an innate defense mechanism to protect the whole by forming many separate compartments of parts or alters with each one functioning differently......

 Tips on the Benefits of Completing the SUM protocol: